 The timing couldn’t be better.
 He’s been away filming the latest Marine movie, giving his character a chance to “refresh.”
 Daniel Bryan is out for at least a few weeks, and the status of the world title is up in the air.
 Establish the Miz as a heel now, then have him feud with a returning Bryan (with whom he has history) when Bryan is ready to return.

 The angle is an easy one: The Miz cuts a promo explaining that there are just a few guys who have main-evented WrestleMania on the entire roster, and he’s the only one who doesn’t get the proper measure of respect or support from the company or the fans.
 He can emphasize that he’s actually younger than the rest of those erstwhile WrestleMania main-eventers, but it still seems like the WWE has only pushed him aside, while the others continue to get opportunity after opportunity.
 He can highlight his hard work and dedication to the WWE, but say that being in movies feels like a consolation prize—when what he really wants is to win the WWE Championship again.
 Maybe he comes out at Payback in Chicago in a couple of weeks and cuts a condescending promo where he expresses his “disappointment” in the crowd’s fickle nature, all the while wearing a Punk t-shirt as a not-so-subtle trolling effort.

 A heel Miz back at the top of the card would be gloriously entertaining.
+He has always been sorely underappreciated.
 Perhaps more importantly, such a decision would be an effective solution to the problem I just described.

 The alternative is to move forward as is.